tum-gis/sddi-security-federation-framework/README.md

 # SDDI - Security Components as Open Source
 The contents of the sub-directories is the deliverable for the "Werkvertrag" between the Technische University Munich and Secure Dimensions GmbH dated 28.10.2019.

+### Note: This repository is currently being tested and subject to change.

 The software is provided "AS IS" as expressed in the attached LICENSE.

 * [AS](AS/authorization-server/README.md): This directory contains the Authorization Server as Open Source based on the MIT license and installation instructions to deploy the software.